Ex-cop told onlooker George Floyd was 'probably on something,' trial hears

 Floyd's death, along with the harrowing bystander video of him gasping for breath as onlookers yelled at Chauvin to get off him, triggered sometimes violent protests around the world and a reckoning over racism and police brutality across the U.S.

-Jurors were shown police bodycam video of the more than 20 minutes between the time Floyd was arrested and loaded into the ambulance.
+Jurors were shown police body camera video of the approximately 20 minutes between when police approached Floyd's vehicle and when he was loaded into the ambulance.

+When Officer Thomas Lane confronted Floyd in his SUV, drew his gun and demanded with a few expletives that he show his hands, a panicky-sounding Floyd said: "I'm sorry, I'm sorry" and "I got shot before."
+Seemingly crying, he begged repeatedly, "Please don't shoot me, man."

+Then, when told to get into the squad car, Floyd repeatedly yelled, "I'm not that kind a guy!" and "I'm claustrophobic!"
+As officers shoved his upper body and then his legs into the car, he writhed and screamed, "Please!
+Please! ΓÇª I can't breathe!"

-Officers were clearly exasperated and could be heard cursing as Floyd braced himself against the squad car and arched his body while the police tried to get him inside.
-He resisted going in, saying over and over that he was claustrophobic.
+Officers were clearly exasperated as Floyd braced himself against the squad car and arched his body while they tried to get him inside.
 At one point, he threw his upper body out of the car, and officers tried to push him back in.

 "He wouldn't get out of the car.
-He just he wasn't following instructions," Lane was heard saying.
-The officer also asked twice if the officers should roll Floyd on his side, and later he said calmly that he thinks Floyd is passing out.
+He just wasn't following instructions," Lane was recorded saying.
+The officer also asked twice if the officers should roll Floyd on his side, and later said calmly that he thought Floyd was passing out.
+Another officer checked Floyd's wrist for a pulse and said he couldn't find one.

 Floyd replied: "I can't."